greg-raven/Uncommon-Sense/_posts/2015-11-12-victims-of-the-war-on-poverty.md

 ---
-title: 'Victims of the war on poverty'
+title: "Victims of the war on poverty"
 layout: post
 categories:
 - welfare